cbrunet/typo3-cb_newscal/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+2.0.0: 2016-03-05
+  - Compatibility with news_ version 3.2 and above [`issue 10`_]
+  - Droped support for roq_newsevent_.
+Replaced by eventnews_.

 1.2.1: 2015-04-28
-  - Verified compatibility with row_newsevent_ 3.1.0
+  - Verified compatibility with roq_newsevent_ 3.1.0
   - Upgraded language files for Catalan and Castillan

 1.2.0: 2015-02-27